Adithyamaurya/ImageCrop_Pro/README.md

-# 📸 ImageCrop Pro - Professional Multi-Crop Image Editor
+# ImageCrop Pro - Professional Multi-Crop Image Editor

 **ImageCrop Pro** is a powerful, browser-based image cropping tool built for photographers, designers, and content creators who need **multi-crop precision**, advanced controls, and responsive performance.
 Developed in **React** and **TypeScript**, it offers professional features in an intuitive and modern interface.

----

-## 🚀 Live Demo
 🔗 [Visit Live App](https://elegant-biscotti-cd1425.netlify.app/)

 ---